Abishek3248/my-cyber-journey/TryHackMe/Linux/README.md

 # Linux Notes

-This folder contains my Linux-related notes from TryHackMe and other practice.
+This folder contains my Linux-related notes from TryHackMe and practice labs.
-It includes **Linux Fundamentals**, **Bash Scripting**, and **Regular Expressions**.
+Topics include:

+- Linux Fundamentals
+- Bash Scripting
+- Regular Expressions

-Each subfolder has detailed notes, summaries, and cheatsheets.
+Each subfolder has concise notes, summaries, and cheatsheets for quick reference.

-## Modules
-1. **Linux Fundamentals**
-2. **Bash Scripting**
-3. **Regular Expressions**

-- These notes were completed during my TryHackMe learning path, starting with **Linux Fundamentals** as a prerequisite for Bandit, and later expanding into scripting and regex for deeper Linux proficiency.
+These notes were created during my TryHackMe learning path, starting with Linux Fundamentals as a prerequisite for Bandit, and later expanding into scripting and regex for deeper proficiency.